-The following is a list of COPA’s accomplishments over the past two years.
+The following is a list of COPA’s accomplishments over the past several years.
 Please make your own inventory of what COPA has saved you in terms of money and access.

 Most pilots have saved several times the cost of a COPA membership each year as a result of the improvements realized by COPA’s efforts.

 Your support, through membership in COPA, is vital to maintaining your freedom to fly.

 Recent accomplishments of the Canadian Owners and Pilots Association are also published in COPA Flight

 COPA funded the successful defence of a court case where a municipality sought to control the building of facilities on airports (the Henry Longhurst case).
 The case set a precedent confirming that airports and buildings on airports were under a federal jurisdiction and not municipal.
 The case has been used for many years by COPA when municipalities and other local jurisdictions sought to control and restrict activity on privately-owned airports.
 This effort culminated in two decisions by the Supreme Court of Canada in which COPA asserted that jurisdiction rested exclusively with the Federal Government.
 The Court agreed.
 This significant development in our freedom to establish aerodromes could not have happened without Freedom to Fly funding.

 COPA has been working with airports and the Ontario government over the issue of the large increase in land taxes for privately-owned hangars at airports in the province.

 COPA is represented on the Nav Canada Advisory Committee and consults with Canada's new air navigation services provider on numerous issues.
 As a result, Nav Canada fees to general aviation are low; there are fee exemptions to aircraft under 617 kg (1,360 lb); fee reductions for all aircraft in year 2000 and a change to a lower fee category for recreational aircraft over two tonnes.
 COPA has provided feedback about new on-line weather services and Nav Canada's proposed Flight Information Centralization.